rednafi/rednafi.com/content/python/log_context_propagation.md

 python -m svc.main
 ```

-And then we can make a request to the server as follows:
+And then we can make a request to the server:

 ```sh
 curl http://localhost:8000/ -H 'Svc-User-Id: 1234' -H 'Svc-Platform: ios'